Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

             ![Diagram of the Azure Region to Region preferred solution.
 At this time, we are unable to capture all of the information in the diagram.
 Future versions of this course should address this.](images/Whiteboarddesignsessiontrainerguide-Businesscontinuityanddisasterrecoveryimages/media/image8.png "Azure Region to Region preferred solution")

-6. Remain on-premises for primary, but support Hyper-V to Azure Region Failover
+6. Remain on-premises for primary, but support Hyper-V to Azure Region Failover.

 -   Like the migration, the AOG will be extended to have Asynchronous replicas running in an Azure Virtual Network over the ExpressRoute Circuit.
 This allows for an extension of the database to Azure.
 Azure Site Recovery will then be configured for a forced failover which will make one of the Asynchronous nodes in Azure a Synchronous replica.
 Once this is completed then ASR will be used to failover the Web tier to Azure.